smchargue/KPICalendarView/readme.md

 > The default css class name will be ***kpic-data-item kpic-data-item-default***.
 When you supply a value for the cssClass parameter, it will be used in place of kpic-data-item-default ***kpic-data-item your-class***.
 >
 > For more information review declarations for ***kpic-data-items*** in the *kpicalendar.scss* file.

+> you can pass a single object to addItem with the same properties listed in the parameters.
+Where obj.key is the required date key, and the other property names are the same as the arguement list.

 the full method signature is :